MONARCH REFORMED CHURCH

 OUR CHURCH

-We are a little, country church with more heart than numbers, living Christ's love in our community, empowered by the Holy Spirit.
+A little country church - living Christ's love in our community, empowered by the Holy Spirit.

 The Monarch Reformed Church was established in 1909 and is congregation of the Reformed Church in America (RCA), part of the Regional Synod of Canada (RSC), and a member of the Classis of the Canadian Prairies.